How to Evaluate Your Loved One for Senior Care

 Sometimes your loved one’s need for help is sudden; one day, they wake up, and they seem confused and may not know where they are.
 However, most of the time, your loved one’s change is gradual.
 They slowly forget to pay the bills or they miss medical appointments.
 How do you know if they need a higher level of care?
-If you live in Montgomery County and you’re wondering how to evaluate your loved one, you don’t have to do it alone.
-Contact HomeCentris Healthcare for our expert advice for the world of senior healthcare.
+If you live in Maryland’s Capital Area and you’re wondering how to evaluate your loved one for senior care, you don’t have to do it alone.
+Contact HomeCentris of Baltimore for our expert advice for the world of senior healthcare.

 How To Evaluate Your Loved One

-One of the critical first steps, when you’re wondering how to evaluate your loved one, is to talk to them and the people around them.
+One of the critical first steps, when you’re wondering how to evaluate your loved one for senior care, is to talk to them and the people around them.
 Ask questions, such as:

 - Do they forget things more often?